Ignacio Álvarez Thomas

 José Ignacio Álvarez Thomas (15 February 1787 – 20 July 1857) was a Peruvian-born Argentine military officer, statesman and diplomat.
 He served as interim Supreme Director of the United Provinces of the Río de la Plata between 6 May 1815 and 16 April 1816, in the transitional period following the fall of Carlos María de Alvear and prior to the acting directorship of Antonio González de Balcarce.
 He later held ministerial and diplomatic posts in Peru and Chile and lived in exile during the rule of Juan Manuel de Rosas.

 Early life and military career

-Álvarez Thomas was born in Arequipa, then capital of a Peruvian intendancy, son of Spanish official Antonio Álvarez y Jiménez, governor-intendant of Arequipa, and María Isabel Thomás y Rancé.
+Álvarez Thomas was born in Arequipa, then capital of a Peruvian intendancy, son of Spanish official Antonio Álvarez y Jiménez, governor-intendant of Arequipa, and María Isabel Thomás y Rancé, born in Barcelona from a family of French exiles.
 He moved to Buenos Aires with his family in 1797 and joined local forces at the turn of the century.
 He took part in the defense during the British invasions of the River Plate (1806–1807) and subsequently in the revolutionary process after the May Revolution of 1810.